 1. Correlating QA scores with customer feedback/surveys

-2. Evaluating agent performance with call centre quality assurance
+2. Evaluating agent performance with call center quality assurance

-Evaluating agent performance is one of the most common uses of call centre QA for obvious reasons, quality monitoring solutions that assess customer service interactions are grading the quality of the service delivered by the individual agent.
-In fact call quality metrics were voted as the most popular way of assessing agent performance.
-Quality monitoring scores generally play a big role in employee performance reviews for call centre agents.
+Evaluating agent performance is one of the most common uses of call center QA—for obvious reasons.
+QA in the call center grades the quality of the service delivered by individual agents.
+In fact, call quality metrics were voted as the most popular way of assessing agent performance.

-4. Developing plans for learning and skills development
+4. Providing coaching and developing plans for learning and skills development

 5. Enabling regulatory compliance